 My interest in all things “finance related” all kind of started a few years ago when I went to a “free investment education session” from work sponsored by Investors Group.
 They were showing us these fancy charts about how your money can be compounded when held in mutual funds.
 They asked each one of us in the session to put our names down so they can contact us personally afterward to arrange a free individual session- they told us repeatedly that they are “commission free” so I trusted them.
+Of course they never mentioned or compared their services other investment options such as discount brokerages like Questrade or Canada’s robo advisors (although they would have been pretty new at the time).

 He and his associate were also really pushing the idea of leveraging: borrowing to invest, painting it as a “win-win” situation.
 It may be not too bad of an idea now; with the interest rates at rock bottom, but the interest rates were way up there when I was working with investor’s group a few years back.
 They were pretty pushy about it.